containerd/imgcrypt/README.md

 The `imgcrypt` library provides API exensions for containerd to support encrypted container images and implements the `ctd-decoder` command line tool for use by containerd to decrypt encrypted container images.
-An extended version of containerd's `ctr` tool (`ctr-enc') with support for encrypting and decrypting container images is also provided.
+An extended version of containerd's `ctr` tool (`ctr-enc`) with support for encrypting and decrypting container images is also provided.

 `imgcrypt` relies on the [`ocicrypt`](https://github.com/containers/ocicrypt) library for crypto functions on image layers.